AbdullahAbdelglil/Memory-Game/README.md

 - Replayability: With a randomized card arrangement, each game offers a new challenge, encouraging players to return for more fun.

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/memory-game.git`
+1. Clone the repository: `git clone https://github.com/AbdullahAbdelglil/Memory-Game.git`
-2. Navigate to the project directory: `cd memory-game`
+2. Navigate to the project directory: `cd Memory-Game`

 ## Usage
 1. Open `index.html` in your web browser.